2025 James Beard Awards

 Suggested Chefs & Restaurants

-Here are some of the local chefs and restaurants we are supporting nominations for.
+Here are some of the local chefs and restaurants we are supporting nominations for in both the Restaurant and Chefs Awards and the Impact Awards programs.
 Add your voice by nominating one of these chefs—or any of the many other Columbus chefs and restaurants deserving of this national recognition.
-Keep reading to learn how to nominate them and more about each chef and their community impact.
+Keep reading to learn how to nominate them and about their community impact.

 - Avishar Barua, Chef/Owner, Agni and Joya’s